What is transformational Coaching?

 Transformational coaching delves below the surface to build a much deeper sense of knowing and an ability to create meaningful, sustained change.
 It requires vulnerability, trusting partnership, and practice.

-In our group facilitation, transformational coaching informs our design and the prompts we use.
+In our group facilitation, transformational coaching informs the design, protocols, and prompts we use.

 How will we meet?

 Coaching clients make a six-month commitment for three 60-minute coaching sessions per month (on zoom or the phone).
 After six months, some clients feel complete while others choose to continue with coaching.